idea-statica/ideastatica-public/src/api-sdks/connection-api/clients/csharp/docs/ProjectApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new ProjectApi(config);
-            var projectId = "projectId_example";  // string | The unique identifier of the project to be closed
+            var projectId = "projectId_example";  // Guid | The unique identifier of the project to be closed

             try
             {